doableware/djongo/docs/docs/using-django-with-mongodb-data-fields.md

 ## The Embedded Model

-A hierarchical structure to *Nature* is apparent.
-Electrons and protons add up to make atoms, which make molecules, that combine to form proteins, which make cells (and you know the rest)..
+The hierarchical structure in *Nature* is apparent.
+For example,  electrons and protons add up to make atoms, which make molecules.
 There is hierarchy to *data* too.

 A `Blog` contains a `name` and a `tagline`.
 An `Entry` contains details of the `Blog`, the `Authors`, `body_text` and some `Meta` data.
 To make the `Entry` model manageable let us redefine it:

+You should use embedded models when it does not make sense to store a data set as another table in the database and refer to it every time with a foreign key lookup.
+However, you still want to group the data set in a hierarchical fashion, to isolate its functionality.

+In case you don't plan on using your embedded model as a standalone model (which means it will always be embedded inside a parent model) you should add the `class Meta` and `abstract = True` This way Djongo will never register this model as an [actual model](https://docs.djangoproject.com/en/dev/topics/db/models/#abstract-base-classes).

+It is a good practice to **define embedded models as abstract models** and this is **strongly recommended**.

 ```python
 from djongo import models